phongmx2021/Project2/README.md

 The aim of this project is to build a fresh Github repository from the ground up and establish the necessary foundation for implementing both Continuous Integration and Continuous Delivery.

-To accomplish this objective, we'll be utilizing Github Actions alongside a Makefile, requirements.txt, and our application code to carry out initial processes such as linting, testing, and installation.

-Moreover, we intend to integrate this project with Azure Pipelines to facilitate seamless Continuous Delivery to Azure App Service.
-Throughout this project, we'll be making use of Azure Cloud Shell.

 ###  Project Plan

 - [Trello Board](https://trello.com/b/DvAKdGrF/azuredevops)